 Jenna Koch

-My path to becoming a mental health professional was shaped by two deeply formative bodies of work.
-As a child and adolescent therapist, I have young people navigating ADHD, OCD, and co-occurring challenges making it difficult to reach their full potential in school, in relationships, and in developing their own senses of self.
+In my clinical work, I have experience working with young people navigating ADHD, anxiety, depressive symptoms, OCD, and co-occurring challenges making it difficult to reach their full potentials in school, in relationships, and in developing their own senses of self.
 I have also spent over five years working with patients, survivors, caregivers, and loved ones in the cancer community.
-Both experiences deepened my commitment to psychoeducation as a cornerstone of effective practice and to ensuring that every client and their support system understands the purpose, process, and possibilities of the work we do together.
+I hold a deep commitment to psychoeducation as a cornerstone of effective practice and to ensuring that every client and their support system understands the purpose, process, and possibilities of the work we do together.

 I have a particular passion for working with individuals navigating OCD and eating disorders, and I am dedicated to understanding the root causes of behavioral and emotional symptoms with a goal to limit the need for "band-aid" solutions.
+I believe that our mental, physical, and emotional health states do not exist in isolation from one another, which is why I integrate attention to nutrition, sleep, hydration, and stress management as natural parts of the treatment plan alongside evidence-based modalities.
 The identification of client needs in the therapeutic space takes patience and willingness to learn, both from the client and the clinician.
 I look forward to creating personalized approaches to lasting healing and meaningful growth together.
-Our mental, physical, and emotional health states do not exist in isolation from one another, which is why I integrate attention to nutrition, sleep, hydration, and stress management as natural parts of the treatment plan alongside evidence-based modalities.

 Beyond my professional interests, I am happiest when I am spending time with my family, loved ones, and treasured friends.
 I love to laugh and believe in the power of being surrounded by humor.
-I love to go for long walks with no particular destination in mind, or hikes both by myself and with others.
+I love to go for long walks or hikes both by myself and with others.
 I am a creative person who loves puzzles and is rediscovering ways to integrate art-making into my regular routine.

 I received my Bachelor of Science from the University of Maryland, College Park, where I double-majored in Business and Psychology with a minor in Social Innovation and Entrepreneurship.
 I earned my Master of Social Work from the University of Maryland, Baltimore.